anzalks/raspberry_pie_camera_capture/README.md

 4.  **Unmount when finished:** `fusermount -u ~/my_ftp_mount`

 **Warning:** Direct video recording over FTP via `curlftpfs` is extremely likely to be too slow and unreliable, leading to significant frame drops and unusable video, especially with higher resolutions/framerates or the MJPG codec.
 Use local storage or NFS/Samba instead.

+## High FPS Buffer Capture (Experimental - `buffercapture_high_fps` Branch)

+This branch (`buffercapture_high_fps`) contains a modified capture implementation specifically for the **Pi Camera Module** aimed at achieving higher frame rates.

+*   **Technique:** Instead of using `picam2.capture_array()` (which copies frame data), this version uses `picam2.capture_buffer()`.
+It then accesses the camera's memory buffer directly (via memory mapping, e.g., `picam2.map_buffer()` or `picamera2.helpers.mmap()`) and creates a zero-copy NumPy array view of the frame data.
+*   **Benefit:** By avoiding the memory copy inherent in `capture_array()`, this method reduces CPU overhead per frame and can potentially allow for higher capture frame rates (e.g., > 60 FPS), limited primarily by the camera sensor's capabilities, MIPI bandwidth, and subsequent processing/saving speed.
+*   **Requirement:** This method requires careful handling of the captured buffer, which *must* be released back to the camera system promptly using `picam2.release_buffer()` after the frame data is used (e.g., pushed to the queue or previewed).
+This is handled within the `capture_frame` method's `finally` block.
+*   **Status:** Consider this an experimental optimization.
+While it may improve performance, test thoroughly for stability and potential issues, especially regarding buffer management at very high frame rates.

 ## Core Technologies Used